HAR is a file format used by all major browsers and various other tools to export recorded HTTP requests.

 - Fiddler (HTTP proxy/recorder)

-- Check out that the recording button (round button) is activated (red color).
+- Check that the recording button (round button) is activated (red color).

-- Enter the URL of your site and start doing whatever you'd like your simulated load test users to be doing.
+- Enter the URL of your site and start doing whatever you want your simulated load-test users to do.

 The har-to-k6 converter is a NodeJS tool that can convert a HAR file (browser session) into a k6 script.

 Make sure that you have installed NodeJS (version >=11.0.0).